sayed-ansarali-code/dynamic-log-level-example/README.md

 # Getting Started

 * Simple SpringBoot Application
-* Exposes and endpoint `/log` that prints all five levels of logging available logging framework.
+* Exposes and endpoint `/log` that prints all five levels of logging available in logging framework.
 * Configs added in application.properties to expose actuator endpoint using which log level can be changed.
 * logback-spring.xml (with scan enabled in it) added in src/resources folder to test dynamic log level change.